Time correlation functions for quantum systems: validating Bayesian approaches for harmonic oscillators and beyond: Case study I: the single harmonic oscillator

 The second parameter determining the quality of the statistical maximum entropy reconstruction is the effective temperature, $\Theta$.
 In Fig.~\ref{fig::sp function b10 theta} we show the behaviour of the spectral function for a chosen $\omega$-grid at the indicated values of $\Theta$.
 As expected from Eq.~(\ref{eq:sme1}), by increasing $\Theta$ the result approaches the most probable configuration that describes the correlation function $C_{pV}(\tau)$, reducing entropic effects.
 In Fig.~\ref{chi2 valid b10 table} we combine the above results for different pairs of parameters ($\Theta$, $N_\omega$), and plot the corresponding $\chi^2_{\mathrm{val}}$.
 Our validation procedure therefore strongly points to using models with a smaller number of delta functions combined with large values of $\Theta \gg 1$ for the spectral reconstruction.
 Based on the comparison with the exact spectrum, this choice is also clearly the one that leads to the description of the spectrum in closest agreement with the exact prediction.
 We conclude that the use of $\chi^2_{\mathrm{val}}$ indeed seems to provide an unbiased estimate of the quality of the reconstruction.

 We now consider the spectral reconstruction for $C_{pV}(\tau)$ at $\beta=3$, again clarifying the influence of $\Theta$ and of the lattice discretization $N_\omega$.
 In Figs.~\ref{fig::sp function b3 discretization} and~\ref{fig::sp function b3 theta} we show selected examples of the resulting spectra.
 In contrast to the case $\beta=10$, we now observe in general a much stronger broadening of the peaks, which prevents us from resolving the two peak structure for $\Theta=1$, even for sparse $\omega$-grids.
 However, when combining sparse grids with sufficiently large $\Theta$ in the inversion, one improves towards the correct two peaks structure, as can be seen in Fig.~\ref{fig::sp function b3 theta}.
-The data shown in Fig.~\ref{chi2 valid b3 table} also indicate that this choice indeed corresponds to the lowest values of $\chi^2_{\mathrm{val}}$, confirming the validity of this indicator.
+The data shown in Fig.~\ref{chi2 valid b3 table} also indicate that this choice indeed corresponds to the lowest values of $\chi^2_{\mathrm{val}}$, confirming the validity of this indicator. \mh{We also note that, for large $\Theta$, the values of $\chi^2_{\mathrm{val}}$ tend to exhibit a minimum or weak oscillations, that are probably indicative of overfitting.
+As a consequence, considering larger values of $\Theta$ does not further improve the result.}

+\mh{We conclude the above discussion by observing that in this Section the spectral reconstruction has been based on discretized imaginary time correlation functions.
+For convenience, the discretization usually coincides with the imaginary time step controlling the Trotter error of the path integral.
+In order to estimate the influence and potential bias of the discretization on the spectral reconstruction, one can perform the verification step involving subsets of $C^\prime(\tau_k)$ at no additional cost.
+For the test case of the double well potential discussed in App.~\ref{sec:appendixD}, we have investigated this point explicitly.
+In particular, we have observed that the verification is not qualitatively affected by the change of data discretization for a reasonable range of $\Delta\tau$, apart from a shift of the minimum in $\Theta$.}